 In Maslow’s hierarchy, we find the basic physiological needs at the bottom and personal fulfillment at the top.
 The base of the food pyramid contains water, its top, sweet products.
 In Heinrich’s model we find a large number of incidents or risks at the base for a fatal accident or a disaster at the top.

 This model is described as directive.
 The summit knows what needs to be done to move the company forward.
-At the extreme, a few years ago, the base was considered “hands”, employees were almost asked to drop their brains at the entrance to the company and pick it up at night.
+At the extreme, a few years ago, the base was considered “hands”.
+Employees were almost asked to drop their brains at the entrance to the company and pick it up at night.

-In a Lean organizational model, the mentality is very different.
+In a participatory organizational model, the mentality is very different.
 The people who produce, realize and who know are the employees.
-The management is there to give direction, to outline, to give direction.
+The management is there to give direction and provide guidelines.
 They are there to support the employees in their daily work.

 The image of the inverted pyramid highlights employee knowledge.
 The inverted model seems wobbly, and it is indeed the case: it is more difficult to manage than a directive model.
 If management does not give clear instructions and does not involve its employees, we are heading straight for anarchy!

+It’s very different for everyone.
 Such a change of organization is not done by snapping one’s fingers.
-It’s a culture change that takes time and support at every level of the organization.
+It’s a culture shift that takes time and support at every level of the organization.